 Sociology examines the social aspects and dimensions of most everything human beings do in the realm of politics, economics, culture, technology, relationships, and identity.
 Studying sociology provides students critical and reflexive perspectives with which to understand the world.
 It pushes students to develop the analytical, research, and compositional skills necessary to investigate, understand, analyze, explain, and improve the world around them.
 Courses cover a broad range of topics including: the study of individuals as social actors; the analysis of social processes such as social interaction and deviance and conformity; the study of institutions such as law, family, media, popular culture, medicine, education, and religion; and the investigation of the social organization of entire societies in the global context.
 The department offers a variety of courses of interest to non-majors as well as to majors and career outlook.

 Please note that the department strongly encourages students to meet with an advisor early during their first semester at SFSU regardless of academic rank.
-All students are required to have met with a Sociology advisor at least once by the time they have completed SOC 300.
+All students are required to have met with a Sociology advisor at least once by the time they have completed SOC 300GW.
 Each student is assigned to an advisor based on their last name.
-See list below:
+The faculty list follows: